WHAT'S YOUR STORY?

 WHY SHOULD ANYONE CARE?

-To be significant, the brand story needs to connect in two critical ways: emotional and rational.
-Neuroscience indicates purchase decisions are initially driven by emotion and later supported by reason.
+The brand message needs to connect in two critical ways: emotional and rational.
+Neuroscience research indicates purchase decisions are initially driven by emotion and later supported by reason.
 Whether it's buying a home or a stick of gum, it works the same way.
 We fall in love (or like) with something, then come up with rational justifications for the emotional decision we've already made.
 To move people through the purchase funnel, a brand should lead with emotion to attract attention, then back it up with rational arguments.

 These concept boards demonstrate driving emotional connection in an otherwise impassive category: commercial banking.